hantsy/jakartaee8-starter-boilerplate/docs/05prod.md

 # Put to production

-## Running applications on Application Servers in Docker
+## Running Application Servers in Docker

 In the [Deploying applications to Application Servers](./03run.md), we explored how to utilize the deployments scan to deploy a Jakarta EE application on application servers, such as [Glassfish](./03run-glassfish-m.md), [Payara](./03run-payara-m.md), [WildFly](./03run-wildfly-m.md), [Open Liberty](./03run-openliberty-m.md).